writer

-Szcyrek, S., Stewart, B., Miklas, E. (In Press).
+Szcyrek, S., Stewart, B., Miklas, E. (2024).
 Educators’ understandings of digital classroom tools and datafication: Feedback from higher education faculty.
-Research in Learning Technology.
+Research in Learning Technology, 32.

 Stewart, B. (2023).
 Towards an ethics of classroom tools: Educating educators for data literacy.
 Fair data cultures in higher education: Emergent practices, professionalism, and the challenge of social justice.
 J. Raffaghelli & A. Sangrà (Eds).
 Springer.